How Diminished Value Claim Process Works in North Carolina

 North Carolina Diminished Value Law G.S.
 20‑279.21(d1)

 GS 20-279.21(d1) was written by legislators to provide an alternative method and cost effective way in settling a diminished value claim, versus the more expensive way of suing the at-fault driver in civil court.
 Under GS 20-279.21(d1) a quote or letter of diminished value from a new/used car dealer IS NOT ACCEPTABLE; due to the fact the new/used car dealer has a vested interest in hope of a possible trade.
 THE ONLY PERSON who can appraise your vehicle is an appraiser licensed by the NCDOI / North Carolina Department of Insurance as a "motor vehicle damage appraiser."
 So again do not waste your time getting an appraisal from a new/used car dealer.
 Now G.S.
 20-279.21(d1) has been broken into sections with notes in order for you to have a better understanding of the law and steps needed in filing your diminished value claim with the at-fault auto insurer in North Carolina.
+After reading and you still find yourself still confused or have questions, do not hesitate to call Danny Wyatt at 704-216-0081 to have your questions answered.

 (d1) Such motor vehicle liability policy shall provide an alternative method of determining the amount of property damage to a motor vehicle when liability for coverage for the claim is not in dispute.
 For a claim for property damage to a motor vehicle against an insurer, the policy shall provide that if: